 You are here

 Epididymitis is caused by bacteria that travel from the urethra or the bladder to the epididymis.
-A male can get epididymitis from:
+A person with a penis can get epididymitis from:

 People with penises of any age who have unprotected insertive anal sex can get epididymitis from intestinal bacteria.
 Some other conditions that are not related to STIs, such as inguinal hernia, varicocoele (enlarged scrotal veins), cysts, testicular torsion (twisting), or testicular cancer can cause symptoms similar to epididymitis.

 - Swelling, tenderness, pain in the sac (scrotum); usually one sided, but occasionally on both sides

 - Unusual fluid from the urethra (pee hole)

 - Itching or tingling feeling inside the penis

 Sudden onset of intense pain in one testicle is a medical emergency.
 It is important to get medical attention as soon as possible.

 Complications of epididymitis include: